 File Your Claim Immediately & Urge the Insurance Carrier to Promptly Process the Claim

-Homeowners policies generally require policyholders to file their claim as soon as reasonably possible.
-This means that you should call you insurance company to provide notice of the claim at the earliest opportunity.
+Homeowner's policies generally require policyholders to file their claim as soon as reasonably possible.
+This means that you should call your insurance company to provide notice of the claim at the earliest opportunity.
 The insurer may require that you file a “sworn proof of loss.”
 This document should include an itemization of all items that were damaged or destroyed by the fire.
 It is especially important to promptly pursue your fire damage claim if other properties were destroyed by a massive fire.
 If you are tardy in filing a claim, your claim may become last priority among the fire damage claims made to your insurance carrier.
 This can mean a substantial delay in payment in your claim because the insurance carrier might take longer to get an insurance adjuster out to inspect your property.
 When you are making a claim, you should be prepared to provide the following information:

 - Location of the property